Family Law Act 1996

 The Family Law Act 1996 (c.
-27) is an act of Parliament of the United Kingdom governing divorce law and marriage.
+27) is an act of the Parliament of the United Kingdom governing divorce law and marriage.
 The law intends to modernise divorce and to shift slightly towards "no fault" divorce from the fault-based approach of the Matrimonial Causes Act 1973.
 The main part of the act, dealing with divorce, was not proceeded with after pilot schemes found that it did not work well.

 Contents

 Part I of the act sets out the philosophical approach to divorce.

 Part II set out a procedure for divorce which required spouses seeking divorce to attend a preliminary Information Session and to seek mediation as a first step.
 Part II and related sections of other parts were repealed and partially replaced by section 18 of the Children and Families Act 2014 after they were abandoned in practice in 1999.

 Part III of the act concerns provision of legal aid for mediation in family law and divorce.

 Part IV set out the mechanisms and principles related to family homes (in particular notices affecting land given under the Land Registration Act 2002 as amended), occupation orders, non-molestation orders and domestic violence orders and principles.
 Sections 30 and 31 concern the award of a statutory licence to occupy a home.

 Part IVA contains provisions related to forced marriage.
 This was added by the Forced Marriage (Civil Protection) Act 2007.